ADD CONDITION

 What should I do if my condition worsens or does not improve?

-Stop use and ask a doctor if your condition worsens, or if symptoms persist for more than 7 days or clear up and occur again within a few days.
+Stop use and ask a doctor if your condition worsens or if symptoms persist for more than 7 days or return after clearing up.

 Is TopCare health safe to use during pregnancy or while nursing?

-There are no specific warnings or recommendations regarding the use of TopCare health during pregnancy or lactation.
+There are no specific warnings or recommendations regarding use during pregnancy or lactation provided in the insert.

 Packaging Info